Canine Urinary Incontinence: Signs, Causes, Diagnosis & What to Do

 Other natural approaches to strengthen the bladder and also stimulate estrogen production may include acupressure or the use of homeopathic remedies to re-balance the body.

-Anytime your dog is showing signs of incontinence, it is wise to pay a visit to the vet for a diagnosis.
+Anytime your dog is showing signs of incontinence, it's best to pay a visit to the vet for a diagnosis and treatment advice.
 At the same time, provide frequent opportunities for him/her to urinate outside, to cut down on accidents in the home.

 Don't scold your pet as this will increase his anxiety and make things worse, plus he/she is unaware of the unintentional leaking problem.